The Premier League 2024/25 season began on August 16 and finishes on May 25

 The campaign will feature 38 rounds of fixtures spread over more than nine months

-The 2024/25 Premier League season begins on August 16 and will run for a little over nine months until May 25.
+The 2024/25 Premier League season began on August 16 and will end on May 25, but the relegation battle has already been decided.

 The Premier League is played on a double round-robin basis.
 Each team in the division plays every other side home and away, giving a total of 38 matches.